MADBURY MEMORIAL PARK

 Any work done by a monument company is the financial responsibility of the lot owner.
 Work must meet standards as directed

-by the Park Superintendent.
+by the Trustees.
 On all stone work the turf must be thoroughly protected from damage.

 SECTION 7: TREES, PLANTS, SHRUBS & FLOWERS

-All planting of trees and shrubs must have the approval of the Park Superintendent.
-The planting of trees, flowering plants and
+All planting of trees and shrubs must have the approval of the Trustees.
+The planting of trees, flowering plants and shrubs are

-shrubs are limited to designated areas within the Park.
-No permanent. plantings will be allowed on individual lots.
-Any pre-
+limited to designated areas within the Park.
+No permanent planting will be allowed on individual lots.
+Any pre-approved

-approved planting of trees and shrubs will be under the direction of the Park Superintendent.
+planting of trees and shrubs will be under the direction of the Trustees.

 Flowers, wreaths, baskets, etc., left on lots will be removed by Park workers after they fade or become unsightly.
 All flowers